 Hub City Fellowship is home to people from every part of the faith journey: from those who are new to faith and the Church, to those who have been walking with the Lord for decades.
 So, wherever you are, know that you’re not alone on your path.

 When and where does Hub City Fellowship meet?

-We gather for worship every Sunday at 10:30 a.m. at 2420 15th Street in Lubbock, TX.
-We meet inside the basement of the Texas Tech Wesley Foundation.
+We gather for worship every Sunday at 10:30 a.m. inside the basement of the Texas Tech Wesley Foundation, located at 2420 15th Street.
 We encourage you to arrive around 10:15 to allow time for parking, refreshments, and to meet some of our current attendees.